mfleming99/DNAAssayClassifier/README.md

 ## Model

 There is an interactive version of our model avalible on the [bt2-ui](http://bit.ly/bt2ui-beta).
 Here you can input an accession and our model will predict the assay of the model.
 The model avaible on the UI is a random forest, and it acheived a test accuracy of 91%

+Both a KNN and the random forest model available on the bt2-ui can be created by running the command:

+> python3 main.py --wgs classifier_data/wgs2.csv --mrna classifier_data/mrna2.csv --srna classifier_data/srna2.csv

+The output will be the scores of the two models, and a pickle file named forest containing the random forest, as well as a pickle file named knn containing the knn model.